Victor Atiyeh: Governor of Oregon

 In 1974, Atiyeh ran for governor and lost to Democrat Robert W. Straub.
 After defeating former governor Tom McCall in the primary, Atiyeh ran against Straub again in the 1978 election, but won this time with 55 percent of the vote.
 He was the first Arab American to be elected as a U.S. governor.

 In 1982, Atiyeh won re-election to a second four-year term, winning 61.4% of the vote over Democrat Ted Kulongoski - the largest victory margin in 32 years for a gubernatorial election in Oregon.
 Atiyeh carried all 36 counties in the state.

 As governor, Atiyeh established new public safety programs for Oregon's traditional fishing and lumber trades.
 He provided incentives to bring new industries to the state to diversify the economy, including the opening of a trade office in Tokyo, Japan, Oregon's first overseas trade office.
 He launched a worldwide tourism initiative and worked towards the designation of the Columbia River Gorge as a national scenic preservation area.
 These efforts earned him the nickname "Trader Vic."
+As a result, the international concourse at Portland International Airport is dedicated to him and contains a statue of him.

 Atiyeh helped establish a statewide food bank, which was the nation's first.
 He also worked to raise awareness of the dangers of drunk driving and signed new laws against the practice.
 He chaired the Republican Governors Association and was the Republican National Convention's floor leader for President Ronald Reagan in 1984.